Regional Consultative Committee

 What about new members?

-New members must select their subregion at the time they apply for Cattle Australia membership.
-New members can use the table above to determine which region they fall in.
+New members must select their sub-region at the time they apply for Cattle Australia membership.
+New members can use the table above to determine which region they fall into.

 Cattle Australia is currently developing a subregion lookup tool, which will be rolled out in the coming weeks.

-4. The member lives at different address to their cattle properties and wants to nominate the subregion of one of those properties.
+4. The member lives at a different address to their cattle properties and wants to nominate the sub-region of one of those properties.

 Search.